By Tova Cohen

-TEL AVIV, Feb 26 (Reuters) - The parent company of Bezeq Israel Telecom is seeking to appoint new members to the company's board to replace three directors who submitted resignations amid an ongoing police investigation of fraud and other securities offences.
+TEL AVIV (Reuters) - The parent company of Bezeq Israel Telecom (BEZQ.TA) is seeking to appoint new board members to replace three directors who submitted resignations amid a police investigation of fraud and other securities offences.

-Former Bezeq chairman Shaul Elovitch said he will step down from the board as will his son and daughter-in-law, parent company B Communications (Bcom) said on Monday.
+Former Bezeq chairman Shaul Elovitch said he would step down from the board as would his son and daughter-in-law, parent company B Communications (Bcom) (BCOM.TA) said on Monday.

-Elovitch, a family friend of Prime Minister Benjamin Netanyahu who controls Bezeq through Bcom parent Eurocom, was arrested last week along with his wife and son.
-They are in police custody but will be brought to court on Monday morning for a hearing on their request to be released.
+Elovitch, a family friend of Prime Minister Benjamin Netanyahu, who controls Bezeq through Bcom parent Eurocom, was arrested last week.

 They all deny any wrongdoing.

-Bcom is proposing former Bezeq chairman Shlomo Rodav and Doron Turgeman -- CEO of Eurocom subsidiary Internet Gold -- to the board.
+Bcom is proposing former Bezeq chairman Shlomo Rodav and Doron Turgeman -- CEO of Eurocom subsidiary Internet Gold (IGLD.TA) -- as board members.

-In addition, a group of investors led by U.S.-Israeli businessman Naty Saidoff has proposed biotechnology executive Tamir Cohen to the board.
+In addition, a group of investors led by U.S.-Israeli businessman Naty Saidoff has proposed biotechnology executive Tamir Cohen as a board member.
 An offer for the indebted Eurocom from Saidoff's group has been accepted by Eurocom's creditors and submitted to court for approval.

 Elovitch last June temporarily stepped down as chairman of Bezeq and was replaced by acting chairman David Granot.